 A ship is the most environmentally friendly alternative for transporting large quantities of cargo.
 For instance, one Eira-size 20,000 dwt vessel is the equivalent of around 1,100 trucks with cargo capacity of 18 tons.

-As a result of the acquisition of AtoB@C Shipping we now have a large number of smaller vessels in our fleet.
-The smaller vessels consume more energy for the same transport work.
-The consumption per cargo ton transported with a coaster is on average three times higher than on our LNG-powered vessels Viikki and Haaga.
+In general, smaller vessels consume more energy for the same transport work.
+The consumption per cargo ton transported with a coaster is on average three times higher than on our LNG powered vessels Viikki and Haaga.

 Emissions are reported on EU and international level

-At the moment, the vessels’ emissions are reported to two different systems: EU-led MRV and international, IMO-led DCS.
+Currently, the vessels’ carbon dioxide emissions are reported to two different systems: EU-led MRV and international, IMO-led DCS.
 The main difference is that MRV takes into account the voyages to and from EU-ports regardless of the vessel’s flag while IMO DCS takes into account all voyages of the vessel.
 In MRV-reporting, consumption at anchorage and at the port are excluded while IMO DCS takes into account those as well.
 ESL Shipping is responsible for reporting these figures for our own vessels.

-Emissions of 3,000-6,000 dwt vessels are not reported to MRV or DCS.
+However, emissions of 3,000-6,000 dwt vessels operated by AtoB@C Shipping are not reported to MRV or DCS.
 In order to achieve a comprehensive picture of the group’s environmental footprint, we have calculated the emissions of these vessels as well and they are included in the figures presented in this report.
-Given the new operations system, we are now able to provide more detailed emissions reporting to our customers.